-South Africa's adoption of the metaverse in higher education is still in its infancy but has a bright potential.
+South Africa's adoption of the metaverse in higher education is still in its infancy, but it has bright potential.
 Global collaboration, simulations, and virtual classrooms improve accessibility and participation while resolving resources and geographic constraints.
 However, obstacles to widespread adoption include high costs, the digital divide, and concerns about security, limited resources are still challenges facing South African higher education.
 To fully exploit the exciting possibilities of the metaverse in South Africa, developing initiatives, making infrastructure investments, and training faculty are essential.
-Africarare's 2021 launch of Ubuntuland, backed by MTN and Nedbank, marks the development of South Africa's metaverse infrastructure, even though it is mostly commercial.
+Africarare's 2021 launch of Ubuntuland, backed by MTN and Nedbank, marks the development of South Africa's metaverse infrastructure, although it is primarily commercial.
 Although there are no known direct higher education arrangements, educational institutions could use these platforms to create virtual campuses [31].
-According to a 2025 study on the adoption of metaverse classrooms in Tunisia that is relevant to African contexts, 240 university students cited the perceived benefit, accessibility, and satisfaction as their primary reasons for using them [32].
+According to a 2025 study on the adoption of metaverse classrooms in Tunisia, relevant to African contexts, 240 university students cited perceived benefits, accessibility, and satisfaction as their primary reasons for using them [32].
 These findings could be used by South African institutions to foster adoption.
 The next section will discuss the applications and importance, benefits and challenges of metaverse in education.